felix-b/Hapil/Test.md

+﻿---
+title: Welcome to Hapil framework
+layout: post
+---
-﻿# Hapil, the CoI framework
+# Hapil, the CoI framework

 Hello and thank you for your interest in the **Hapil** library.